ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 #### F. Trigger e-mail to the Individual's e-mail ID for every authentication request [**[↑]**](#table-of-content)

-The system receives authentication request from TSP with the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, Bio, Bio_Type, pin, otp, session key, HMAC Value, signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec of the Individual
+The system receives authentication request from TSP with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual

 1. The system retrieves the mode of communication (i.e) e-mail configured for sending the notification
 2. The system validates if the configured mode of communication is also registered